victorkleb/scRNA-seq_stable_clust/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; 2-01 filter_gene_and_cell_outliers_batch_correction.py
 <br><br>

 Most programs create .txt output files.
-These include intermediate results and may be useful for audit, for understanding computations, and -- if necessary -- for debugging.
+These include intermediate results and may be useful for audit, for understanding computations, and for debugging.
 <br>

 Although most of the functions in  **Pearson_residuals_utilities_csc.py** can write to the .txt output files, the print statements are generally commented out.